 Photographer David Lena had the good fortune to shoot a classic mid-century modern in Southern California recently – and the sensitivity to appreciate its rarity.

 “It was striking how stark and clean the geometry was,” he said.
 “There were dark wooden beams that created a frame of walls and ceilings throughout – and that was broken up by glass that keeps it open.
 There was this beautiful sense of privacy and transparency.”

-“There’s something magical about the master bath with the Zen garden too.
-And the lifestyle of the new owner meant that there was almost nothing there in terms of furniture – and that helped me capture the mystery of the home.
-I took four shots at dusk – I had to prepare the shots in advance, so I could go one to the next very quickly.
+“There’s something magical about the master bath with the Zen garden too,” he said.
+“And the lifestyle of the new owner meant that there was almost nothing there in terms of furniture – and that helped me capture the mystery of the home.

 He took four shots at dusk, preparing them in advance, so he could move from one to the next quickly.

 More than a job, the shoot was a joy.
 “The experience of being there was just really nice,” he said.
 “There was this expansive feeling to it all, and a sense of tranquility.”

 No surprise there.
 It’s a Ray Kappe design, after all.